ClassPreloader/Console/README.md

 Class Preloader for PHP
 =======================

+#### This is the console component.

-See https://github.com/ClassPreloader/ClassPreloader for all the docs.
+Please see https://github.com/ClassPreloader/ClassPreloader for all the docs.